The Moment Your Phone Stopped Working for You

 Values alignment in technology use is the practice of evaluating every digital tool against 3-5 core personal values — such as deep focus, authentic connection, or financial responsibility — to ensure the tool strengthens rather than undermines what matters most to you.

 The values alignment principle comes from research on educational technology adoption.
-When educators made tool decisions based on values alignment rather than feature lists, adoption success rates increased significantly [2].
+Bruff’s principles-based framework argues that educators who start with values and pedagogical goals — rather than feature lists — make more sustainable technology decisions [2].
 This is the foundation of purposeful tech integration: letting your values drive which tools you adopt.
+For a broader look at reclaiming your relationship with technology, see the digital detox complete guide that anchors this series.

 “Instructors who begin with their values and pedagogical goals, rather than with a tool’s feature set, make technology decisions that are more sustainable and more aligned with student learning outcomes.”
 [2]